NASA-PDS/naif-pds4-bundler/README.md

 # NAIF PDS4 Bundler

-The NAIF PDS4 Bundler (NPB) is a a pipeline that generates a SPICE archive in the shape of a PDS4 Bundle.
+The NAIF PDS4 Bundler (NPB) is software package that generates a SPICE archive in the shape of a PDS4 Bundle.

-The pipeline is constructed by the orchestration of a family of classes that can also be used independently.

 Please visit our website at: https://nasa-pds.github.io/naif-pds4-bundler